 Canada opposes the Caring Society's non-compliance motion.
 Canada filed its notice of cross-motion on March 15, 2024, and sought several orders (a non-exhaustive summary of which is below).
-For a full sense of Canada's evidence on the Caring Society's motion and its own cross-motion, please consult Canada's March 15, 2024 affidavits and notice of cross-motion.
+To see Canada's evidence on the Caring Society's motion and its own cross-motion, please consult Canada's March 15, 2024 affidavits and notice of cross-motion.

 Below is a summary of the orders sought by Canada, including an order to dismiss the non-compliance motion.
-For more information on the orders Canada is seeking from the Tribunal, please consult Canada's May 24, 2024 factum.
+For more information on the orders Canada is seeking from the Tribunal, please consult Canada's May 24, 2024 factum and August 29, 2024 factum.